 Now that you know a little more about what it means to work in HVAC, are you ready to choose a school to get your training?
 To be an HVAC technician it is important to understand that you need training, but there are also characteristics of your abilities and personality that will make you more likely to succeed in the field.
-For instance you need to be able to be physically active and stand on your feet for much of the day.
+For instance, you need to be able to be physically active and stand on your feet for much of the day.
 This isn’t an office job.
-You also need to have good customer service skills, an ability to troubleshoot and make independent decisions, and good time management.
-You also need to be prepared to spend a little over a year training and earning a diploma at an HVAC school.
+You also need to have good customer service skills, and the ability to troubleshoot and make independent decisions, and good time management.
+You also need to be prepared to spend a little over a year of training and earning a diploma at an HVAC school.

 Choosing the Best HVAC School to Meet Your Needs